openSUSE/news-o-o/_posts/2024-01-19-podman-wasm-support.md

 [WasmEdge](https://wasmedge.org/) is a lightweight, high-performance, and extensible WebAssembly runtime for cloud-native and edge applications.
 WasmEdge was recently added to [openSUSE Tumbleweed](https://get.opensuse.org/tumbleweed/) and this can give us support for Wasm workloads on containers if we enable an experimental feature in `crun`.

 Now that we have WasmEdge in openSUSE Tumbleweed and `crun` experimental support for Wasm workloads we can run WebAssembly workloads on Podman.
+This new feature was introduced into Podman in Tumbleweed and also a new package.
+The blog post shows how to use it.

 ## Preparing our environment